mhbai/Subtitle-Translator-for-LM-Studio/README.md

 # SRT Subtitle Translator

 This application is a simple yet powerful web tool for translating .srt subtitle files.
-The program uses either the LM Studio artificial intelligence model running on the local machine or the ChatGPT API for translation.
+The program uses either the LM Studio artificial intelligence model running on the local machine or the ChatGPT and some openrouter models with API keys.

 ![Running image](Images/Screen01.jpg)